 Feeling frazzled and under the pump?
-A humble stick of gum could help lower your stress levels.
+A humble stick of chewing gum could help lower your stress levels.
 While long-term stress management requires a number of strategies including regular exercise, mindfulness and could even be helped through the consumption of daily vitamins and supplements, it’s also handy to have a few tricks up your sleeve to stop stress in its tracks.
 Especially in light of new research that shows that Australian workers are stressed at least once a week.

 While behaviours like meditation and deep breathing are ways you can quickly stop a stress spiral, there is something even easier that you can do.
 Simply chewing on a piece of gum has been shown to be a rapid stress reliever.
 In fact, a study from 2009 found that chewing gum was associated with reduced self-reported stress and anxiety in participants after they completed a series of pressurised tasks that required them to work on multiple things at the same time.